 Fun Home is a beautifully intimate story about self-discovery and family bonds.
 Learn the Broadway musical’s complete history.

 I loved Fun Home.
 It spoke to me.
-Maybe it’s because I related to how her father died, maybe it was because of the music, maybe it’s just because the whole production and story were simple yet powerful.
+Maybe it’s because I related to how her father died, maybe because of the music, or maybe because the whole production and story were simple yet powerful.
 The musical moved me, and I was emotionally invested from the jump.
 Yet, despite my love of the unexpected Broadway smash, I never looked into its history until now.

 The start:

 Fun Home started as a graphic novel.
-Created by Alison Bechdel, Fun Home: A Family Tragicomic illustrated her life growing up and coming to terms with her father’s death.
-As Bechdel came to terms with her own sexual identity, she realized her father was gay as well, and not long after, he died.
-Part of the story investigates the theory that her father’s death was not an accident but rather an act of suicide.
+Created by Alison Bechdel, Fun Home: A Family Tragicomic illustrated her life growing up.
+As Bechdel came to terms with her own sexual identity, she realized her father was also gay, and not long after, he died.
+Part of the story questions whether her father’s death was an accident or an act of suicide.

-When Lisa Kron and Jeanine Tesori started working together on the idea of bringing Fun Home to the stage, especially as a musical, the task seemed daunting, but they took on the challenge anyway, as they were both passionate about the material.
-It took a while to get the structure and sound right, but once they settled on a Joni Mitchell and churned out the song “Ring of Keys,” everything began to fall into place.
+When Lisa Kron and Jeanine Tesori started working together on the idea of bringing Fun Home to the stage, especially as a musical, the task seemed daunting.
+It took a while to get the structure and sound right, but once they settled on a Joni Mitchell feel and churned out the song “Ring of Keys,” everything began to fall into place.

-Actress Beth Malone was hired to play the older version of Alison Bechdel in the musical, and stage veterans like Raul Esparza and Judy Kuhn filled in.
+Actress Beth Malone was hired to play the older version of Bechdel, and stage veterans like Raul Esparza and Judy Kuhn filled in the supporting cast.
 As the musical bounced around between the Sundance Institute and New York’s Public Theater, Fun Home changed in story and structure time and time again.
-What came out of the process was a thoughtful coming-of-age tale that illustrated the main character’s journey of self-discovery and the recognition that her father, from a different generation, was forced to stay closeted all his life.
+What emerged from the process was a thoughtful coming-of-age tale that illustrated the main character’s journey of self-discovery.

 On Broadway:

-The creators of Fun Home never expected the production to go to Broadway and were quite happy just becoming an off-Broadway darling.
-The Public Theater is one of the most notable off-Broadway venues, and they continued to extend the musical’s run repeatedly.
-In fact, the only reason it had to vacate the venue was to make room for Lin-Manuel Miranda’s Hamilton.
-So those in charge had to decide their next step, and eventually, the decision was to move their small production to Broadway.
+The creators of Fun Home were quite happy just becoming an off-Broadway darling.
+The Public Theater is one of the most notable off-Broadway venues, and they repeatedly extended the musical’s run.
+The only reason it had to vacate the venue was to make room for Lin-Manuel Miranda’s Hamilton.
+So, they moved their small production to Broadway.

 Fun Home is a story of discovery and what representation can mean.
-It’s a beautiful story, and if you ever have the chance to see a performance, do yourself a favor and go.
+It’s a beautiful musical, and if you have the chance, do yourself a favor and go.

-Watch the complete history of Fun Home from Waiting in the Wings:
+Watch the complete history of Fun Home from Wait in the Wings: